 Honoring Your Loss: A Retreat for Bereaved Mothers

-At the heart of our organization is the Honoring Your Loss retreat, first held in 2014.
-Since then, we’ve hosted over 20 powerful gatherings for hundreds of bereaved mothers—each one a testament to the healing that becomes possible when grief is met with care, compassion, and community.
-This year marks our 11th time returning to Whisper Tree, a place we hold sacred.
+At the heart of Return to Zero is the Honoring Your Loss Retreat.
+Since 2014, we’ve hosted over 20 powerful gatherings for hundreds of bereaved mothers, each one a testament to the healing that becomes possible when grief is met with care, compassion, and community.
+This year marks our 11th time returning to Whispertree, a place we hold sacred.
 The land itself seems to know sorrow and invites deep restoration.

-You’ll be part of a small, supportive circle held in a cozy natural setting—with private or shared accommodations and all meals, workshops, and materials included.
+You’ll be part of a small, supportive circle held in a cozy natural setting.
+Private or shared accommodations and all meals, workshops, and materials are included.

 • Ceremonies to honor your baby/ies